14 Jan 2019

 The group organizers are Rhian Prescott and James Pearce.
 They monitor the Facebook group on a voluntary basis and dedicate all of their free time to maintaining it and ensuring that as many requests for top-up as possible are processed.
 All of the top-up has been funded by public donations.

 For the people in the camp, having access to a phone is a vital resource and the charity is making a huge difference to helping to power them.
-To find out more, visit the Phone Credit for Refugees Facebook page or click the link below to donate to the Go Fund Me page.
+To find out more, visit the Phone Credit for Refugees Facebook page or visit the PC4R website.